stevedonovan/Microlight/readme.md

 `imap` must always return an list of the same size - if the function returns `nil`, then we avoid leaving a hole in the array by using `false` as a placeholder.

-It's useful to repeat an action. `ml` does not provide helpers for _removing_ elements from a list, but `foreach` makes it easy.
-This example removes 3 values from the second posiiton in the list.

-    > t = {10,20,30,40,50,60}
-    > foreach(3,table.remove,t,2)
-    > = t
-    {10,50,60}
-    > foreach(t,print)
-    10
-    50
-    60

-If the first argument is a list, it will apply the function to each element in turn.
-Lua 5.0 has a `table.foreachi`, but it passes the index and the value to the function:

-    > table.foreachi(t,print)
-    1       10
-    2       50
-    3       60

-`ml.foreach` works just on the values, and it's easier to find suitable functions to pass to it.

 Another popular function `indexof` does a linear search for a value and returns the 1-based index, or `nil` if not successful:

     > = indexof(numbers,20)